1. Love by Joe Mac

 This image by Trevor is a lively, cute, and romantic shot from an outdoor ceremony.
 The mountains and the decor make for beautiful additions to this composition too.
 If you find yourself running for shelter when the weather decides to change, this photograph is a perfect new strategy to adopt.
 Whether it rains or snows – find that perfect candid moment!
 Trevor is an expert in outdoor wedding photography.
-You can also check out his Instagram and website to see how he experiments with outdoor wedding photos.
+You can also check out his Instagram to see how he experiments with outdoor wedding photos.

 5. Jelger and Tanja Photography

 When it comes to creating silhouettes with natural lighting, this photo by Jelger and Tanja is a classic example.
 Whether it’s a posed photo or the couple was just in the middle of a conversation – it’s just a beautiful image that perfectly makes use of the trees in the background and that golden hour that all photographers wait for.
 Jelger and Tanja have years of experience in outdoor wedding photography.
 Their website can be a great source for creative ideas and inspiration.

 6. Lovers of Love — Photography by Dana & Nate